pure-data/pure-data/mac/README.txt

 your system, you can then see if there is a fix for this in the Tcl/Tk development version on GitHub.
 If so, then you can test by using the tcltk-wish.app --git commandline option.
-Oftentimes, these kinds of issues will appear with a newer version of macOS before thhey have been fixed by the open source community.
+Oftentimes, these kinds of issues will appear with a newer version of macOS before they have been fixed by the open source community.

 ## Supplementary Build Scripts